rdonato/aws-lambda-lxml/README.md

 # aws-lambda-lxml

-AWS Lambda precomiled binaries for lxml built for python 2.7 and python 3.6 runtimes.
+AWS Lambda precomiled binaries for lxml built for python 2.7, python 3.6 and python 3.8 runtimes.

 `libxml2-dev` and `libxslt-dev` are not needed as they are included by default in the machines that run lambdas.

+If you are using latest aws python lambda environment you should copy lxml folder in your root zip file.

 ## Example usage